Tretinoin: a dermatologist’s guide for patients

 For example, a common approach might involve using a topical retinoid (like tretinoin cream) alongside a topical antibiotic or benzoyl peroxide to target both acne-causing bacteria and skin cell turnover.
 Combination therapy can lead to improved efficacy, faster results, and reduced potential for antibiotic resistance, which can occur when antibiotics are used as a monotherapy.

-Tretinoin with Winlevi®
+Tretinoin and Winlevi®

 Using Winlevi together with tretinoin is an effective way to combat acne since they complement each other.
 Winlevi is an androgen receptor inhibitor which regulates sebum production and inflammation29 while tretinoin unclogs pores and reduces the number of new and existing acne breakouts.

-Tretinoin with spironolactone
+Tretinoin and spironolactone

 Using spironolactone together with tretinoin is an effective and affordable way to combat hormonal acne long-term.
 Oral spironolactone is a is potassium-sparing diuretic used off-label in the treatment of hormonal acne and female pattern baldness.

-Tretinoin with azelaic acid
+Tretinoin and azelaic acid

-The combination of azelaic acid with tretinoin is a powerful acne treatment since they complement each other quite well.
+The combination of azelaic acid 15% or 20% with tretinoin is a powerful acne treatment since they complement each other quite well.
 These two medications address some of the same causes of acne such as decreasing sebum production, act as anti-keratinizing agents, reduce hyperpigmentation, inflammation and unclog pores.
 On the other hand, azelaic acid also has antimicrobial properties and targets some hormonal causes similar to Winlevi.

 Is tretinoin sold without a prescription?